-The conceptual development of the Tertiary reservoirs in the Hawler license area will be based on shallow vertical wells completed as open holes, with artificial lift.
+The conceptual development of the Tertiary reservoirs of the Banan East fault block in the Hawler license area will be based on shallow vertical wells completed as open holes, with artificial lift.
 Water injection/disposal wells are contemplated in the development plan to facilitate handling of eventual water being produced or to inject water to further support reservoir pressure.
-The produced fluids from the Banan and Zey Gawra fields would be sent back to the existing Demir Dagh facilities via multiphase flow lines for processing with eventual debottlenecking or additional facilities installed to handle the increased volumes.
-Production will likely be exported via the nearby Kurdistan Region-Turkey pipeline.
+The produced fluids from the Banan field would be sent back to the existing Demir Dagh facilities via multiphase flow lines for processing with eventual debottlenecking or additional facilities installed to handle the increased volumes.
+In advance of the construction of multiphase flow lines, produced fluids would be processed in temporary rental facilities and then trucked to the Hawler tanker terminal.
+Production will likely be exported via the nearby Kurdistan Region-Turkey export pipeline.
+First commercial production from the Tertiary reservoir of the Banan East fault block is subject to further appraisal of the reservoir and completion of a successful well.
+A production well in the reservoir is estimated to cost \$6.1 million.
+To prioritize use of capital and aligned with Oryx Petroleum's development strategy for the Hawler license area, a well targeting the Tertiary reservoir of the Banan East fault block is not budgeted for 2018.

 The conceptual development of the Jurassic reservoirs in the Hawler license area will be based on vertical to deviated wells, produced under natural flow condition.
 Water injection/disposal wells are contemplated in the development plan to facilitate handling eventual water being produced or to inject water in case of insufficient pressure support.
 The produced fluids from the Zey Gawra field would be sent back to the existing Demir Dagh facilities via multiphase flow lines for processing with eventual debottlenecking or additional facilities installed to handle the increased volumes.
+In advance of the construction of multiphase flow lines, produced fluids would be processed in temporary rental facilities and then trucked to the Hawler tanker terminal.
 The produced fluids from the Ain Al Safra field would be processed at stand alone facilities located at or near the Ain Al Safra field.
-Production will likely be exported via the nearby Kurdistan Region-Turkey pipeline, either from the Demir Dagh tie-in or from the Ain Al Safra tie-in.
+Production will likely be exported via the nearby Kurdistan Region-Turkey export pipeline, either from the Demir Dagh tie-in or from the Ain Al Safra tie-in, as applicable.
+First commercial production from the Zey Gawra and Ain Al Safra Jurassic reservoirs is subject to further appraisal of the reservoirs and completion of successful wells.
+A production well in the Jurassic reservoir is estimated to cost \$15.9 million.
+To prioritize use of capital and aligned with Oryx Petroleum's development strategy for the Hawler license area, a well targeting the Zey Gawra or Ain Al Safra Jurassic reservoir is not budgeted for 2018.
+It is expected that Oryx Petroleum will advance development of reserves and contingent resources before initiating development of prospective resources.